threefoldfoundation/threefold_data/content/blog/threefoldpresearch/threefoldpresearch.md

 title: ThreeFold and Presearch partner to decentralize search nodes and storage
 tags: [partner]
 image: ./threefoldpresearch.png
-image_caption: ThreeFold & Presearch
+image_caption: presearch
-excerpt: Privacy and decentralization are some of the values shared by both [Presearch](https://www.presearch.io/) and [ThreeFold](https://threefold.io), at the core of their missions to create scalable technologies that can positively impact the lives of millions of individuals and enterprises around the globe.
+excerpt: Privacy and decentralization are some of the values shared by both Presearch and ThreeFold, at the core of their missions to create scalable technologies that can positively impact the lives of millions of individuals and enterprises around the globe.
 authors: [benjelloun_oussama]
-created: 2020-11-27
+created: 2020-01-27
 ---

 Privacy and decentralization are some of the values shared by both [Presearch](https://www.presearch.io/) and [ThreeFold](https://threefold.io), at the core of their missions to create scalable technologies that can positively impact the lives of millions of individuals and enterprises around the globe.